Can You Get Car Insurance Without a Driver's License?

 • Compare multiple quotes — Rates vary drastically between insurers for non-standard situations.
 Never settle for the first quote.

-• Choose storage/comprehensive-only coverage if the car won't be driven at all.
+• Choose storage/comprehensive-only coverage if the car won't be driven at all — costs start well below the full coverage national average of $2,496–$2,697/year.

 • Name a driver with a clean record — The primary driver's history has the biggest impact on your rate.

-If you're also exploring non-owner car insurance as an alternative, that type of policy covers you as a driver of vehicles you don't own — a different but related option worth understanding.
+If you're exploring non-owner car insurance as an alternative, that type of policy covers you as a driver of vehicles you don't own — a different but related option worth considering.

 Smart Savings Made Simple!